 • A trusted authority

 Companies partner with media influencers because their audiences trust them.
 People take recommendations seriously if they come from someone they trust.
-According to a 2020 survey, 74% of consumers claim word of mouth influenced their purchasing decisions.
+According to a 2024 survey, 74% of consumers claim word of mouth influenced their purchasing decisions.

 As you can see, partnering with the right people can make or break your media outreach strategy.

-How to choose the right media influencer
+How to choose the correct media influencer

 • Reach.
 Does this person have an audience?